 This is a guide for interacting with individuals with disabilities using assistance or service animals to appropriately determine if their animal has a legitimate right of access to the university.
 Questions and concerns can be directed to the ADA Coordinator.

-- If “yes,” you can only ask this follow-up question: “What work or task has the animal been trained to perform?”
+You can only this follow up question: “What work or task has the animal been trained to perform?”

-- Examples include, but are not limited to: leading/guiding, picking items up, opening doors, assisting with balance, alerting to noises, detecting/reacting to changes in health status such as seizures, diabetes.
+Examples include but are not limited to: leading/guiding, picking up items, opening doors, assisting with balance, alerting to noises, detecting/reacting to change in health status such as seizures, diabetes.

-- Vague response?
-You may ask follow-up questions to gain clarification of the work or task the animal performs.
+You may ask follow up questions to gain clarification of the work or task the animal performs.

 - Service dog/miniature horse is permitted in virtually all non-employment locations or in most spaces the handler can go.